Supply Chain Management BS

 Cooperative Education & Experiential Education Component

-Student Skills & CapabilitiesSupply Chain Management provides you with a solid background in areas commonly needed to support SCM roles; including business strategy, information systems, lean/quality management, inventory management, logistics, and project management.
+Student Skills & CapabilitiesSupply Chain Management provides students with a solid background in areas commonly needed to support SCM roles; including business strategy, information systems, lean/quality management, inventory management, logistics, and project management.

 AccreditationAssociation to Advance Collegiate Schools of Business International (AACSB), representing the top 5% of all business schools worldwide.